WooPlus reveals Seasonal Dating Disorder is leaving plus-size women with shattered dreams.

 WooPlus is deploying Big Data resources and AI technology to add an extra layer of safety to the popular dating site to assure plus-size ladies are aware of the pitfalls of SDD-based relationships.

 “We are about helping people meet true, loving partners through our app, and more than ten thousand people are already active on the site,” Li said.
-“We are constantly identifying new ways to watch out for our members and keep them informed on matters of relationships, lifestyle, and dating.”
+“We are constantly identifying new ways to watch out for our members.
+Besides, we are keeping them informed on matters of relationships, lifestyle, and dating.”